What is Radiography?

 Yes, if you will complete the courses by May 31, prior to the start date of the program.

 How much will I make when I graduate?

 Salaries vary depending on where and when you work.
 The hourly rate is approximately $18 to $20 per hour.

 No, we do not guarantee employment.

-Will I have to travel to clinical education sites?
+Will I be required to travel to clinical sites?

 What happens when I apply for a job with Huntsville Hospital Health System?